zouduo/SAM2-LGNet/README.md

-# Ours result
+# Our results
-## The prediction results are in:Link: https://pan.baidu.com/s/1pJHC5M3EM7meRovacKSHrA?pwd=0609    Extraction code: 0609
+## The prediction results are in:https://pan.baidu.com/s/1pJHC5M3EM7meRovacKSHrA?pwd=0609    Extraction code: 0609